eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/2-Develop-code-that-uses-final-keyword.md

 ###Final Variable
 If you make a variable final, you cannot change the value of final variable (sort of a constant) after is initialized.
 It can only be initialized in the constructor or when it's declared.
 If it's static, it will be initialized in a static block or when it's declared.

-If the variable holds an object, it cannot be assigned to another objects, but the attributes of that object can be changed.
+If the variable holds an object, it cannot be assigned to other objects, but the attributes of that object can be changed.
 ````java
 class Car {
  final int speed = 70;